 So, you have completed your beta version of your new world-beating mousetrap, tested it on a couple of friends -ouch, and are now ready to conquer the world.

 Wait a minute mate!
 The world outside your neighbourhood, region, state or even country is a very, very different beast.
-To expand your business or “scale” it successfully you are going to need a different looking product and team of buddies.
-Firstly, you need to understand the difference of “growing” your business versus “scaling”.
-Growth is when your business increases proportionally in both revenues and costs however, scaling occurs when you can dramatically grow your revenues and customer base without the corresponding massive increase in costs.
-If you look at the classic hockey-stick curve it’s the dramatic upswing portion.
+To expand your business or “scale” it successfully you are going to need a different-looking product and team of buddies.
+Firstly, you need to understand the difference between “growing” your business and “scaling”.
+Growth is when your business increases proportionally in both revenues and costs; however, scaling occurs when you can dramatically grow your revenues and customer base without the corresponding massive increase in costs.
+If you look at the classic hockey stick curve, it’s the dramatic upswing portion.

 You may be experiencing rapid growth, but this is not scaling your business.
-You need to have strict disciplines on understanding and controlling costs both in production of your product and as importantly in distribution costs and customer acquisition costs before you consider scaling the business.
+You need to have strict discipline in understanding and controlling costs both in the production of your product and as importantly in distribution costs and customer acquisition costs before you consider scaling the business.

 Very few products can scale globally without some major re-work on the look and feel and even the functionality and most certainly your local surf crew are probably not going to have the experience to contract and distribute across International borders.

 Money…money oh not that again.
 To successfully scale you are going to need much more money than you forecast for organic growth or have told your investors.
 As a rule of thumb start with the premise that you will only make half as much revenue as you predict in scaling your business and will spend twice as much on overhead.